John Walter Farmstead

-The John Walter Farmstead, also known as the Lengauer House, is an historic American home that is located in Washington Township, Westmoreland County, Pennsylvania.
+The John Walter Farmstead, also known as the Lengauer House, is an historic home that is located in Washington Township, Westmoreland County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1995.

 History and architectural features

 Built in 1848, this historic structure is a two-story, L-shaped red brick dwelling, five bays wide.
 Designed in the Greek Revival style, it has a low-pitched, slate-covered gable roof.
 The front facade has a three-bay, hipped roof porch.
 Associated with the house is a contributing bank barn that was built circa 1846 and a spring house that was built in 1912.

-It was added to the National Register of Historic Places in 1995.